PT100 Temperature sensor.

 - Cycle through all four channels.

-- Optionally, The mode averaged measurements be summed to further the noise reduction can occur by applying some averaging.
-The square root of the number of samples, if there is noise and the noise distribution is normal at best, can increase in resolution 10X for 100 readings.
+- Optionally, the mode-averaged measurements can be summed (which amounts to averaging) to further reduce the noise.
+The square root of the number of samples, if there is noise and the noise distribution is normal and of a reasonable amplitude at best, can increase in resolution 10X for 100 readings.

 - Note that the successive approximation A/D on the wireless module must have a well-filtered input, or else high-frequency noise will introduce big errors.